M-sashank-kumar/M-sashank-kumar/README.md

 ### Hi there 👋

 Hey!
 Everyone
-I'm a passionate in Data analysing  from India
+I'm a passionate in Data analysing  from INDIA
-Coding

 - 🌱 I’m currently raising in **Data Analyst**
 💬 Talk me about  DATA